NancyQY/Exercises/README.md

 # Exercises
-GitHub Exercises

  Un-graded assignments and practice work from Lectures and Labs